-This is the ultimate guide to sending killer mailshots in 2018.
+This is the ultimate guide to sending killer direct mail in 2019.
 In this post I’m going to show tested strategies that have been used to create some of the most successful mail campaigns with real examples and hard numbers.

 Let’s get started.

 Each of the tips in this guide will lead to modest improvements individually, but when combined we’ve seen over 5X improvements in engagement, and a 225% increase in ROI.
 This is known as the long tail approach to postcard marketing.

 Section 1.
 The 5 things to optimise in direct mail

 During a successful campaign, a reader will go through 4 distinct phases, resulting in 5 things to optimise, these are:

 - They scan the mail